elventear/quartz-scheduler/readme.txt

 HOW TO BUILD / RUN QUARTZ
 ==============================================================================
-The current build process assumes you already have Ant installed.
-If you don't, downlaod from the Apache website and follow installation instructions.
+The current build process assumes you already have ANT version 1.6.2 or later installed.
+If you don't, download from the Apache website (http://ant.apache.org) and follow installation instructions.
+You can confirm the version of ANT you have installed by typing: ant -version

 To build:

+1) If you are checking the project directly out of CVS, you will also need to checkout the "opensymphony" project in a parallel directory in order to get the common ANT build file: osbuild.xml

-1) There should be a build.xml file located in the project root directory.
+2) There should be a build.xml file located in the Quartz project root directory.

-2) You should be able to type: ant if you have it setup right.
-It will search for build.xml in the current directory.
+3) If you have it setup right, you should be able to type: ant It will search for build.xml in the current directory.

-3) Available targets can be seen by typing: ant usage.
+4) Available targets can be seen by typing: ant -projecthelp

-4) To use the default build target, just type "ant" on the command line while sitting in the main 'quartz' directory.
+5) To use the default build target, just type "ant" on the command line while sitting in the main 'quartz' directory.